renaros/de-challenge-invoices/README.md

 ## Problem description
 This challenge consists of a table that stores information related to invoices that customers send and receive between each other, and the idea is to provide an architecture that is scalable and efficient to manage this data.
-The table is stored in a RDBMS (the example I'm using on this repository is using Postgres) and the volume is growing fast, and is composed by the following columns:
+The table is stored in a RDBMS (for this exercise I'm using Postgres) and the volume is growing fast.
+The structure uses the following columns:
 * invoice id: unique id by invoice
 * issue date: the date and time where the invoice was created
 * issuer id: customer id that sent the invoice